UBehrmann/DAI_practical_work_2/protocol.md

 ### GET_MESSAGES

 Asks the server to get the list of all the messages in a room.
 If the room needs a password, the client must provide it.

+We decide to add the password to the request because otherwise someone could get the messages of a room without being connected to it.

 #### request